Jerusalem: the city where peace lost its way

 Today, few Israelis and Palestinians interact on a personal level, whether in Jerusalem, where they live in close physical proximity, or elsewhere.
 This has led to a massive mutual distrust and dehumanisation in which the enormous diversity in world views, attitudes and beliefs on both sides are reduced to caricatures, stereotypes and simplistic generalisations.

-Jerusalem's rapidly changing reality has left many Jerusalemites with a sense of impending doom, the anticipation that their society stands on the edge of the abyss of oblivion.
+Jerusalem’s rapidly changing reality has left many Arab Jerusalemites with a sense of impending doom, the anticipation that their stands on the edge of the abyss of oblivion.
 This, one Palestinian intellectual told me, has led many locals to abandon any hope for the future, after having held on desperately throughout the 1990s for peace and an independent homeland.
 A two-state solution has now become impossible, he concluded, and, with the Palestinians as the weaker party, a single state would result in them becoming “second- or even third-class citizens”.

 Personally, I do not share this sense of pessimism.
 Though extremely difficult, a two-state solution is not beyond the bounds of possibility, with the right political leadership.
 As for a single, binational federation (my preferred option), with the right legal guarantees and a vibrant civil rights movement, it can truly become a state for all its citizens.
-After all, the Arab citizens of show, despite recent setbacks, that relative is possible.
+After all, the Arab citizens of show, despite recent setbacks, that relative equality is possible.

 On the Israeli side, although a Jewish Jerusalem has largely been achieved and all that signifies spiritually and emotionally for millions of Jews, it is possibly only the settler movement that is truly rejoicing.
 Despite the official discourse of Israel having “no partner for peace”, many Israelis have awoken or are waking up to the realisation that they cannot have both settlements and a settlement to the conflict.